OCA/rma/crm_rma_prodlot_invoice/README.rst

 =========================

-When an invoice is created from sale order, picking and procurement information is set into invoice line.
+When an invoice is created from sale order, picking and procurement information is kept into invoice line.

+Also, helps to display invoice line lot information when an invoice line is displayed

 Installation
 ============